Running out of breath. Sweating bullets before an audition or going on stage. An uneasy feeling that won't go away.

 Do you use filler words?
 Are you surprised by the number of ums you say during an interview or on stage?
 I'll show you how to stop.

-You can't stand them.
+You dislike them or don’t find them fun at all.
 You might get sick whenever you think about an audition.
 I'll help you modify your reaction, take up your space in the room and even how to enter and exit the room.

 During transitions, detrimental habits often appear that you didn't have before, such as clenching your jaw.
 I'll help you shed tension so you process the event(s) without clenching your body.